 Stewardship on the shore

 - Leave the shoreline in its natural condition – shoreline vegetation provides habitat for fish and wildlife, maintains water quality by filtering runoff and protects the shoreline against erosion.
-It is illegal to do any shoreline modification below the bank without written authorization from Environment and Parks.
+It is illegal to do any shoreline modification below the bank without written authorization from the Alberta government.

 - Aquatic plants are not “weeds” – let them grow!
 Submerged aquatic vegetation compete with algae for nutrients and light, trap sediment and provide important wildlife habitat.
 Removal requires written authorization.